You’ve heard it many times before.

 Data from DemandGen Report shows that 67% of B2B buyers rely more on content to research and make B2B purchasing decisions than they did a year ago.

-Whether you’re a B2B or B2C marketer, you know that “good” content isn’t enough to grow your business.
+Whether you’re a B2B or B2C content marketer, you know that “good” content isn’t enough to grow your business.
 You have to go way beyond “good.”
 You have to make your readers’ lives better in some way.

 In short, you need to “create epic content.”